mattskry/Real-Estate-Price-Prediction-Project/README.md

 Creating a Machine Learning model to predict the home prices in Bangalore, India.
 We are going to use the dataset from Kaggle.com.
 We are also going to create a single page website which will provide the front end to access our model for predictions.

-The following data science concepts are used in this project
+The following data science concepts are used in this project:
 * Data loading and cleaning
 * Outlier detection and removal
 * Feature engineering
 * Dimensionality reduction
-* Gridsearchcv for hyperparameter tunning
+* GridSearchCV for hyperparameter tunning
-* K fold cross validation
+* K-Fold cross validation

-Technology and tools used in this project
+Technology and tools used in this project:
 * Python
 * Numpy and Pandas for data cleaning
 * Matplotlib for data visualization
 * Sklearn for model building
-* Jupyter Notebook via Visual Studio Code IDE
+* Jupyter Notebook via Visual Studio Code
 * Python flask for http server
 * HTML/CSS/Javascript for UI